 This post is the max heap implementation.
-The min heap is opposite order.
+The min-heap is in the opposite order.

 Table of Content